Comment thread maker

 Set display names, handles, avatars, verification, and tone so every reply fits the scene.

-These are the interface cues viewers usually notice first when a Facebook screen is on camera.
+These are the details viewers notice first when a Facebook screen appears on camera.

 • Nested replies and thread depth